8525 Garland Road, Dallas, Texas 75218

 The DeGolyer House

-The home of Everette DeGolyer (1886-1956) and Nell Goodrich DeGolyer (1887-1972) was designed to look 100 years old when it was built in 1939.
+The home of Everette DeGolyer (1886–1956) and Nell Goodrich DeGolyer (1887–1972), the DeGolyer House was designed in 1939 to evoke a century of history from the moment of its construction.
 Mr. DeGolyer was a geologist who ushered the oil industry into the age of technology with the use of the seismograph to find oil.
 Both Mr. and Mrs. DeGolyer were very active in the city of Dallas.
 The 21,000-square-foot home is Latin Colonial Revival style with 13 rooms, seven baths, five fireplaces, seven chimneys and a 1,750-square-foot library.
 Architects Denman Scott and Burton Schutt also included central air conditioning and heating when building the house.
 When the DeGolyers originally purchased the property, called “Rancho Encinal” because of the many live oak trees, it was being used as a 44-acre dairy farm.
 The DeGolyer House is on the National Register of Historic Places as well as the Texas Register of Historic Places.
 The house was recently renovated to re-create the look of the 1940s.

 Alex Camp House